mth-bou/euromillions-analytics/README.md

-# 🎲 EuroMillions Data Analyzer
+# 🎲 EuroMillions Data Analytics

 A simple Python project to explore, analyze and visualize the historical results of the EuroMillions game.